ztaira/httplescripts/README.md

 # pie-troll
 <https://twitter.com/internetofshit>

-## usage
+### Usage:
-run `python server.py`
+- run `python server.py [OPTION]`

-There are two command line arguments, `--phone` and `--public`

-`--phone` will send the public ip address of the server to the specified phone number
+- `--phone` option will send the public ip address of the server to the specified phone number

-`--public` will make the server public, and accessible to all devices on the network
+- `--public` option will make the server public, and accessible to all devices on the network

-## to-dos
+### Features:
+- Extremely quick to set up and run
+- Easily add functionality by dropping new applescripts in the applescripts directory
+- Remotely control a computer through HTTP requests

+### What it does:
+- Sets up a Flask app to recieve HTTP requests
+- Dynamically creates URLs for each applescript
+- Runs individual applescripts in response to the HTTP requests

+### To-Dos
--   create front-end interface
+- Create front-end interface

-## troll/control ideas
+- Make set Spotify song work
--   set volume level
+- Make set Chrome search string work

--   spoopy messages
+### Current Applescripts
--   take to specific webpages
+- Set volume level to 0
--   play specific songs

-### front end:
+- Cycle through volume level
+- Google a string
+- Play a song on Spotify

+#### Front End Notes

 react